 In addition to this, shopping in Palma (Camper Shoes has its HQ in Majorca and there's an outlet store here for bargains), and the art scene flourishes with new galleries such modern art mecca Es Baluard drawing a more highbrow crowd.

 As for where to stay, make for the boutique Palacio Ca Sa Galesa, which resides in a restored ancient palace mere steps from Palma's cathedral in the city's old quarter.

 Soller is one of those holiday destinations where there's nothing quite as pleasant as simply sitting and watching the world go by in the central old square.

 Café Paris is the most popular spot to stop for a drink (try a fresh orange juice made from the locally grown fruit) or simply pick any café with an outside table on one of the leafy cobbled streets before exploring the shops and taking the tram down to the port or the beach.

 If you're feeling more adventurous, head to Fornalutx or Biniaraix, small hamlets close to Soller which take you far away from tourists and allow you to explore the natural beauty of Majorca's rural villages.

-Check into the latest addition to luxury property in Majorca for couples: the gorgeous new five-star Jumeirah Port Soller Hotel & Spa, which is a grand 120-room property built on a cliff overlooking the fishing village and the Tramuntana mountain range at Soller's port.
+For an opulent stay, check into the gorgeous five-star Jumeirah Port Soller Hotel & Spa*, which is a grand 120-room property built on a cliff overlooking the fishing village and the Tramuntana Mountain range at Soller's port.

 Close to the area's largest sandy beach, this is the perfect base for a special occasion such as a birthday or anniversary, and it's just a short tram ride to the town itself.
-In fact, taking a rickety ride on one of Soller's old wooden San Francisco trams may well be the best thing to do in Majorca for couples in search of a unique and romantic journey.
+In fact, taking a rickety ride on one of Soller's old wooden San Francisco trams may well be the best thing to do in Majorca in search of a romantic journey.

 We promise not to share your details